lambda-dom/trisagion/docs/readme.md

 Note the duality in constructing serializers and parsers: for the parsers we use the constructor to synthesize the whole from the parts, while for serializers we use the field projections, or the eliminators, to synthesize the whole from the parts.

 ### B. 4.
-4. The lax monoidal structure for coproducts.
+5. The lax-monoidal structure for coproducts.

 As seen in the section [`Alternative`](#a-2-5-the-alternative-instance), the `Alternative` instance is equivalent to a lax-monoidal structure from products to coproducts.
 The corresponding in the serializer world is: